wdelenclos/messier-registry/README.md

 #### Minimal functionnalities
 Get more than 110 objects of the sky by NGC, Messier index, Season, Magnitude, Size, Distance (l.y / a. l.), RA, Dec, Constellation, Discoverer Year of discovery.
 Get images associated.
-Rate observability.
-Rate Interest.
+Articles content scraped about the object.

 #### Stack
 - Python